-The Scheme for Naturalization of non-Cypriot investors by exception is based on subsection (2) of section 111A of the Civil Registry Laws of 2002-2015 (the “Scheme”).
+The Cyprus Investment Programme is based on subsection (2) of section 111A of the Civil Registry Laws of 2002-2019 (the “Scheme”) which was amended by the recent decision of the Council of Ministers published in the Cyprus Government Gazette on 26th of February 2019.
 The investment options available are as follows:

 It is noted that investment in land under development is included in this criterion, provided that an investment plan for the development of the purchased land will be included in the application.

-- Purchase or Establishment or Participation in Cypriot Companies or Business
+- Purchase or Establishment or Participation in Cypriot Companies or Businesses

-- Investment in Alternative Investment Funds or financial assets of Cypriot companies or organisations that are licensed by the Cyprus Securities and Exchange Commission
+- Investment in Alternative Investment Funds or Registered Alternative Investment Funds or financial assets of Cypriot companies or organisations that are licensed by the Cyprus Securities and Exchange Commission

 - Combination of Investments